Production Function: Definition and Types

 In the long run, all the factors of production or inputs are variable.
 The producers are free to expand their scale of production by increasing the capital in the long run.
 It represents the maximum output that can be produced using any combination of inputs, given the state of technology and the prices of inputs.

 Long-run production function typically exhibits decreasing, constant or increasing returns to scale.
 This means that as all inputs are increased in proportion, the output increases by less proportion, the same proportion or more.
-This reflects the fact that as a firm grows and expands its operations, it can take advantage of economies of scale.
-Economies of scale can be realised through lower costs of production and higher efficiency, which enable the producers to make more output at a lower cost per unit.
+Hence, this reflects the fact that as a firm grows and expands its operations, it can take advantage of economies of scale.
+Economies of scale can be realised through lower costs of production and higher efficiency, which further enable the producers to make more output at a lower cost per unit.

 Difference between short-run and long-run production functions